nadeleke/downtime-estimator/README.md

 6. [FAQ](README.md#faq)

 ## Stream Data Generation
-Due to the fact lack of real data to develop such a tool.
 Data was generated to simulate pump metadata (state-change data).
+The data includes well ID, event timestamp, event type (shutdown or startup), production volume at shutdown, well completion info., wellbore volume, field, well lat-lng, state.
+Typically, this information would be collected on scada systems that house operation data.

 ## Data Ingestion using Kafka
-Data ingestion for the data stream was published on a kafka platform.
-The event-producer.py script generates this data and sends them to the kafka queue.
+Data ingestion for the data stream was published on a distributed kafka cluster on AWS ec2 (an elastic cloud computing platform).
+The event-producer.py script generates the pump metadata and sends them to the kafka queue.

 ## Distributed Computing using Spark
 Consumption of the data from the kafka queue and distibuted computing was accomplished using spark-streaming session, which is a micro-batching library in pyspark.
 Computations were distributed on four ec2 nodes (1 master and 3 workers).
 Zookeeper and spark were installed on these nodes using pegasus (which is a VM based deployment tool for prototyping other Big Data tools on Amazon Web Services).
 The event-consumer.py script is the pyspark code that consumes the data from the kafka queue and processes them real-time in a distributed manner.
 This code also saves the original data to AWS S3, which is a highly scalable data repository.The same code also saved processed data result and recent history well parameters into redis, which is an memory cache key-value store.